 The Seat Toledo.
 Not a top of the range limousine by any means.
 Just an honest and reliable mid sized family car that handles the task of being a taxi in Melrose and further afield very well.

 It has a large boot and enough space for four average sized passengers, although I do concede that the rear middle seat would soon lose some appeal on a longer journey.

 Jim has been in the Scottish Borders taxi trade since 1987 and has during that time seen the best and worst of the job.
 The endless hours sitting on a rank doing little or nothing no longer hold any appeal.

-As a locally based Melrose taxi operator and determined to acheive a healthier work and life balance his efforts are now aimed at giving best value.
-For you, the discerning traveller, with cost effective pre-booked longer distance transport services.
+As a locally based Melrose taxi operator and determined to achieve a healthier work and life balance his efforts are now aimed at giving the best value.
+For you, the discerning traveller, with cost effective pre-booked longer distance transportation services.

 Not only available on the fixed price to the airport or rail station offered by many taxi operators.
 But by using a formula applied against the official metered fare cost saving is possible on any viable journey.

 I am operating at my most efficient when the hire starts, ends or passes close to Melrose and it is then that I can offer the best savings over the standard taxi metered fare.

 Public hire is taking a taxi from a rank or hailing one on the street when the standard charge is that shown on the meter.
 At a distance of 13 miles the official metered fare would already be reading £25 plus.

 Private hire is ordering a car by other means and the operator is free to apply a booking charge if they so wish.
 I charge £25 in accepting a booking and this will cover a distance of up to 16 miles from my base.
 Quite simply this means that provided your journey passes within 3 miles of Melrose the gain is immediate.